42LoCo42/discord-blb/README.md

 ## How To install
 ### 1. Aquire a discord bot
 1.1.
-Open https://discordapp.com/developers/applications/ (login if neccessary)
+Open [My Applications](https://discordapp.com/developers/applications/ "Discord My Applications") (login if neccessary)

 1.2.
 Click "Create Application"

 1.3.
 Enter bot information (name, description etc.).
 You don´t need to upload an avatar, the bot does it automatically.

+1.3,5 Copy "Client ID" if you want to add the bot to a server in Step 3.1

 1.4.
 Click "Bot" on the left